Alborada (horse): 1999: four-year-old season

 Alborada raced only twice as a four-year-old in 1999 as her season was disrupted by injury.
 On 31 July she started the 15/8 favourite for the Nassau Stakes, (run for the first time as a Group One race) but finished fifth behind the three-year-old Zahrat Dubai.
 Prescott could offer no explanation for the filly's poor performance.

-On 16 October, Alborada attempted to become the second female racecourse (after Triptych) to win consecutive runnings of the Champion Stakes.
+On 16 October, Alborada attempted to become the second female racehorse (after Triptych) to win consecutive runnings of the Champion Stakes.
 The Japanese-bred filly Shiva, winner of the Tattersalls Gold Cup, started favourite ahead of Lear Spear who had defeated Fantastic Light in the Prince of Wales's Stakes at Royal Ascot, while Alborada shared third place in the betting with the 1998 Epsom Derby winner High-Rise.
 The fifty-two-year-old Duffield tracked the leaders before sending Alborada into the lead approaching the final furlong and she won the race by 1 1/4 lengths from Shiva, with Kabool in third.
 After the race Prescott admitted that he had considered retiring the filly in September after her injury problems and poor performances in training.
 Duffield said "she's an absolute superstar and this is a bonus for me at my age."
 Kirsten Rausing called Alborada "a filly for the history books; a great filly who will always be remembered in Newmarket."

 Stud record

 Alborada was retired from racing to become a broodmare at the Lanwades Stud.
-She has produced at least three winners:
+She produced four winners from five foals: